Valeant's looming M&A hiatus deals blow to investment banks

-NEW YORK (Reuters) - The controversy surrounding Valeant Pharmaceuticals’ (VRX.N) strategy and its market slide this week are bad news for Wall Street investment banks that stand to lose one of their best clients.
+NEW YORK, Oct 23 (Reuters) - The controversy surrounding Valeant Pharmaceuticals’ strategy and its market slide this week are bad news for Wall Street investment banks that stand to lose one of their best clients.

 The specialty drug company has emerged as the fifth largest payer of investment banker fees over the past three years thanks to its rapid acquisition-driven and debt-financed expansion that has made it a darling of investors.